 The Best Ethical Brands for LBDs

 In this instance, my favourite dress came from the mother of ethical fashion: People Tree*.
-I actually ended up sourcing it from People Tree’s ASOS Collection*, where it was 50% off (and still is if you’re quick – total win!)
+I actually ended up sourcing it from People Tree’s collection*, where it was 50% off (and still is if you’re quick – total win!)

 It has delicate embroidery on the chest and arms, which make a pretty little addition to a somewhat simple style.
 The dress is incredibly well-made, with beautiful buttons on the sleeves and two bows on the back.
 Plus the linen drapes perfectly, and swoops around without lifting the sewn-in camisole.